keskiju/autocomplete-java/README.md

 You can also alter autocomplete behavior with package settings.

 NOTE:
-* Autocomplete starts to work for method calls of a class once it has been analyzed.
-Current implementation is still unoptimized, however, so please be patient.
-Analyzing all classes will take a while, especially for JDK libraries which are loaded last.
-Class loading will be optimized later.
+* The package requires that either JAVA_HOME environment variable is set or java commands are found on path.
+* The package requires compiled classes to function, but it does not compile classes from source.
+Use other tools for compiling.
-* If package fails to determine type of variable or return value automatically, you can still examine class members with a class name (e.g. 'ArrayList.con...') if you know the type yourself.
+* If the package fails to determine type of instance automatically, you can still examine class members with a class name if you know the type yourself (e.g. ArrayList.con...).
 Type determination will be improved in the future.
-* Package requires that either JAVA_HOME environment variable is set or java commands are found on path.
-* This package requires compiled classes to function, but it does not compile classes from source.
-Use other tools for compiling.

-Tips:
+Tip:
-* At first, compile all your classes using your favorite build tool, and start your app.
+1. At first, compile all your classes using your favorite build tool, and start your app.
-* Lint and compile changed classes automatically on save with [linter-javac](https://atom.io/packages/linter-javac).
-Autocomplete-java refreshes class description automatically on save.
-NOTE: linter-javac compiles classes only if none of them contain any errors.
-Therefore you have to run 'project refresh' (shift-ctrl-alt+R) manually after you fix an error, if it causes compilation of multiple changed classes at once.
+2. Lint and compile classes automatically on save with [linter-javac](https://atom.io/packages/linter-javac).
+Also autocomplete-java refreshes a class automatically on save.
-* Reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.
+3. Reload changed classes automatically in JVM with [spring-loaded](https://github.com/spring-projects/spring-loaded) or some other JVM agent.

+NOTE: Error in one class may prevent compilation of multiple classes.
+Therefore once you fix an error, multiple classes might be recompiled at once.
+So sometimes you might have to run 'project refresh' (shift-ctrl-alt+R) manually after you fix an error.

 ## TODO

 For v1.0.0:
 * Unit tests
-* Optimize 'load class members'
 * Fine tuning and small fixes

 Later: